PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 ### ASP.NET
-To test the performance of the RESTful endpoints written in ASP.NET Core, the **Apache JMeter** tool was used, checking the efficency of the collision detection algorithm as well as the server's ability to run under load. \
+To test the performance of the RESTful endpoints written in ASP.NET Core, the **Apache JMeter** tool was used, checking the efficiency of the collision detection algorithm as well as the server's ability to run under load. \

 JMeter uses Test Plans to send requests to servers, using a basic **Thread Group** to assign the number of clients accessing the server at the same time.
-Besides setting the number of simultanious threads running, developers are also able to make these threads start up after a certain amount of time (Ramp-Up Period), as well as setting the amount of requests each thread sends.
+Besides setting the number of simultaneous threads running, developers are also able to make these threads start up after a certain amount of time (Ramp-Up Period), as well as setting the amount of requests each thread sends.